mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 About
 -----

-A Docker image containing SADI client and associated tools that can be run in Galaxy

-Docker: no dependnecies, no installation

-Comparison with old SADI-Galaxy-Docker, "hence the name"

-[SADI](http://sadiframework.org/content/about-sadi/) is a framework to define Semantic Web Services that consume and output [RDF](http://www.w3.org/standards/techs/rdf), and [SADI-Galaxy](https://github.com/mikel-egana-aranguren/SADI-Galaxy) makes SADI services available in the popular [Galaxy](http://galaxyproject.org/) platform.
-Thus, SADI-Galaxy is a nice SADI client to invoke SADI services in an environment that Biologists use often.
+[SADI](http://sadiframework.org/content/about-sadi/) is a framework to define Semantic Web Services that consume and produce [RDF](http://www.w3.org/standards/techs/rdf), and [SADI-Galaxy](https://github.com/mikel-egana-aranguren/SADI-Galaxy) makes SADI services available in the popular [Galaxy](http://galaxyproject.org/) platform.
+Thus, SADI-Galaxy is a nice SADI client to invoke SADI services in an environment that Biologists use often, and in which SADI services can interact with other tools and services.

-On the other hand, [Docker](http://www.docker.com/whatisdocker/) is a sort of "virtualisation" environment for deploying applications very easily, without configuration.
-Therefore I have created a y, so anyone interested in SADI-Galaxy can try it out easily within having to worry about dependencies.
+On the other hand, [Docker](http://www.docker.com/whatisdocker/) is a sort of "virtualisation" environment for deploying applications very easily, without configuration or installation of dependencies.
+Therefore I have created a SADI-Docker, a Docker image containing all the necessary SADI tools, and associated Gaalxy tools, and therefore SADI can be used within Galaxy with a minimal installation (only the Docker image and the Galaxy XML files, see bellow).

 Installation
 -----